MichalLytek/type-graphql/README.md

 ## Design Goals
 We all love GraphQL but creating GraphQL API with TypeScript is a bit of pain.
-We have to mantain separate GQL schemas using SDL or JS API and keep the related TypeScript interfaces in sync with them.
+We have to maintain separate GQL schemas using SDL or JS API and keep the related TypeScript interfaces in sync with them.
 We also have separate ORM classes representing our db entities.
 This duplication is a really bad developer experience.

 What if I told you that you can have only one source of truth thanks to a little addition of decorators magic?
 Interested?
 So take a look at the quick intro to TypeGraphQL!

 ## Getting started
-Let's start at the begining with an example.
+Let's start at the beginning with an example.
 We have API for cooking recipes and we love using GraphQL for it.
 At first we will create the `Recipe` type, which is the foundations of our API: